UK regulator approves Pfizer/BioNTech vaccine for 12-15 year olds | Health

 - United Kingdom

-The UK's medicines regulator on Friday approved the Pfizer/BioNTech coronavirus vaccine for 12 to 15 year olds.
+The UK's medicines regulator on Friday approved the Pfizer/BioNTech coronavirus vaccine for 12 to 15-year-olds, saying it is ''safe and effective'' in this age group and the benefits outweigh any risks.

 It will now be for the Joint Committee on Vaccination and Immunisation (JCVI) to advise on whether this age group will be vaccinated as part of the deployment programme, the MHRA said.